getantidote/use-prezto/README.md

 ## Differences

-A quick note on differences in behavior between Prezto and antidote-use-prezto:
+A quick note on differences in behavior between Prezto and use-prezto:

 - TODO...